kubeflow/blog/_posts/2025-02-16-synthetic-data-using-kfp.md

 *Privacy problems, in synthetic data?*

-When creating synthetic data we build models, models from which we generate synthetic data, which can expose privacy problems.
-These models can e.g. be overfitted (close, or fully, memorizing the training data), resulting in leakage of the real data it was trained on.
-Another challenge lies in handling anomalies.
-If certain information in the real data stands out and we don't account for it when creating synthetic data, there is a risk of backtracking from the synthetic data to the real.
-A typical example could be 'a very rich person in the dataset' or 'a very rare disease'.
+While synthetic data enhances privacy by removing personally identifiable information, it is not inherently risk-free.
+Some key challenges include:

+- Overfitting and Memorization: If a synthesizer is overfitted, it may generate synthetic records that closely resemble real data, leading to privacy leakage.
+- Anomaly Exposure: Unique individuals or rare events in the dataset (e.g., a very wealthy individual or a rare disease) may be unintentionally replicated in synthetic data, creating a risk of re-identification.
+- Re-identification Attacks: Even if synthetic data is statistically different from real data, attackers may use background knowledge to infer sensitive details about individuals.
-The problem here, besides from the privacy part, is that it might be the anomalies we really are looking for.

-We are experimenting with various differential privacy strategies, but it is still early days, and we do not focus on them in the examples below.
+One additional problem here is that it might be the anomalies we really are looking for.
+Currently we are experimenting with various differential privacy strategies, but it is still early days, and we do not focus on them in the examples below.

 ### Our On-Premise Analytics Platform: ARCUS